 Tip #7: for particularly dirty socks with dots

 - Wash.
 For mildly dirty socks, move them around the soapy water for a couple of minutes.
-For particularly dirty socks, rub them against each other to remove the dirt.
+For particularly dirty socks, gently rub them against each other to remove the dirt.